Herald History, Family Crest & Coats of Arms

 Early Notables of the Herald family (pre 1700)

-More information is included under the topic Early Herald Notables in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) are included under the topic Early Herald Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Herald family to Ireland